qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 the :file:`$LOCATION/$MAPSET/WIND` file, and it defines north, south, east and west bounds, number of columns and rows, horizontal and vertical spatial resolution.

-It is possible to switch on and off the visualization of the GRASS region in the |qg|
-canvas using the |grass_region| :sup:`Display current GRASS region` button.
+It is possible to switch on and off the visualization of the GRASS region in the QGIS canvas using the |grassRegion| :sup:`Display current GRASS region` button.

 .. index::
    single:GRASS;region display

 The region can be modified in 'Region' tab in 'GRASS Tolls' dock widget.
 Type in the new region bounds and resolution, and click **[Apply]**.
-If you click on **[Select the extent by dragging on canvas]** you can select a new region interactively with your mouse on the |qg| canvas dragging a rectangle.
+If you click on **[Select the extent by dragging on canvas]** you can select a new region interactively with your mouse on the QGIS canvas dragging a rectangle.

 .. index::
    single:GRASS;region editing